 5. Bilges Are Clean and Dry

-An essential item on your pre-sail checklist is to check if the bilges are clean and dry.
+An essential item on your sailing checklists is to check if the bilges are clean and dry.
 The water that doesn’t drain off the side of the deck or through a thru-hull will typically end up in the bilge.

 6. Bilge Pumps Are Operational